 The Company has a debt expiring in December 2023 with a principal amount of US\$500.0 million bearing interest based on the 1 month USD LIBOR rate.
-The debt has a carrying value of \$647.8 million as at December 31, 2019.
-The Company has entered into and designated as cash flow hedge cross-currency interest rate swaps with aggregate notional amounts of US \$500.0 million and maturing on the same date as the debt (the hedging instruments) on which it receives interest based on the same 1 month USD LIBOR rate.
+The debt has a carrying value of \$706.1 million as at March 31, 2020.
+The Company has entered into and designated as cash flow hedge cross-currency interest rate swaps with aggregate notional amounts of US\$500.0 million and maturing on the same date as the debt (the hedging instruments) on which it receives interest based on the same 1 month USD LIBOR rate.
+During the three months ended March 31, 2020, the Company has entered into a new unsecured committed term loan credit facility with a principal amount of US\$750.0 million expiring in March 2022.
+The new facility bears interest based on the 1 month USD LIBOR rate and has a carrying value of \$1,058.7 million as at March 31, 2020.

-The Company is planning to renegotiate the terms of the debt and the swaps to replace the related LIBOR elements once a replacement rate for LIBOR is known.
-Until then, the Company assumes that the LIBOR interest rates used for the settlements on the debt and the swaps will continue to be available beyond the planned phase out date at the end of December 2021.
+The Company is planning to renegotiate the terms of the debts and the swaps to replace the related LIBOR elements once a replacement rate for LIBOR is known.
+Until then, the Company assumes that the LIBOR interest rates used for the settlements on the debts and the swaps will continue to be available beyond the planned phase out date at the end of December 2021.